Bnaya/objectbuffer/README.md

 https://docs.google.com/document/d/1-UlUyH3HgOrN58avyScZlfjQtfJxgVwK_yE35mQHpYw/edit?usp=sharing

 ## Why?
-Personal interest, Maybe will be useful as shared memory primitive([Not working yet with SAB](https://github.com/whatwg/encoding/issues/172)), and communicating with wasm.
+Personal interest, Maybe will be useful as shared memory primitive, and communicating with WASM.

 At the current state, it's working! but very unoptimized (based only on linked lists), only append data (no logic to reuse unreachable memory) and its not extending the backing `arraybuffer` size by itself.